-- 1 Start Cluster Manager (Java Console) and log on to the cluster. - 2 Add a resource of type SVCCopyServices at the bottom of the service group. - 3 Configure the attributes of the SVCCopyServices resource. - If the service group is not configured as a global service group, configure the service group using the Global Group Configuration Wizard. - See the Symantec Cluster Server Administrator's Guide for more information.

-- 5 Change the ClusterFailOverPolicy attribute from the default, if necessary.
-Symantec recommends keeping the default, which is Manual, to minimize the chance of failing over on a split-brain. - Repeat step 2 through step 5 for each service group in each cluster that uses replicated data.
+- 1 Start Cluster Manager (Java Console) and log on to the cluster. - 2 Add a resource of type SVCCopyServices at the bottom of the service group. - 3 Configure the attributes of the SVCCopyServices resource. - If the service group is not configured as a global service group, configure the service group using the Global Group Configuration Wizard. - See the Cluster Server Administrator's Guide for more information. - 5 Change the ClusterFailOverPolicy attribute from the default, if necessary.
+Symantec recommends keeping the default, which is Manual, to minimize the chance of failing over on a split-brain. - Repeat step 2 through step 5 for each service group in each cluster that uses replicated data. - 7 The configuration must be identical on all cluster nodes, both primary and disaster recovery.